-"Though both my mind and body were in a tolerable state of sanity at this time, and these phantasms became so familiar to me, that they did not cause me the slightest uneasiness-I even sometimes amused myself with surveying them, and spoke jocularly of them to the physician and my wife,-yet I did not neglect to use proper medicines, especially when they began to haunt me the whole day, and even at night as soon as I awoke.
+"Though both my mind and body were in a tolerable state of sanity at this time, and these phantasms became so familiar to me, that they did not cause me the slightest uneasiness: I even sometimes amused myself with surveying them, and spoke jocularly of them to the physician and my wife; yet I did not neglect to use proper medicines, especially when they began to haunt me the whole day, and even at night as soon as I awoke.

 "At last it was agreed that leeches should be again applied to me, as formerly, which was accordingly done on the 20th April, 1791, at eleven o'clock in the morning.
-No one was with me besides the surgeon, but during the operation, my chamber was crowded with human phantasms of all descriptions.
+No one was with me besides the surgeon, but during the operation my chamber was crowded with human phantasms of all descriptions.
 This continued without interruption, till about half-past four, just when my digestion commenced.
-I then perceived, that they began to move more slowly; soon after, their colours began to fade; and at seven o'clock they were entirely white, and moved very little. though the forms were as distinct as before; growing, however, by degrees more obscure, yet not fewer in number, as had generally been the case.
+I then perceived that they began to move more slowly; soon after, their colors began to fade; and at seven o'clock they were entirely white, and moved very little, though the forms were as distinct as before, growing, however, by degrees more obscure, yet not fewer in number, as had generally been the case.
 The phantasms did not withdraw, nor did they vanish, which previous to that time had frequently occurred.
-They now seemed to dissolve in the sir, whilst fragments of some of them continued visible a considerable time.
-About eight o'clock the room was entirely cleared of my fantastic visitors.
+They now seemed to dissolve in the air, while fragments of some of them continued visible a considerable time.
+About eight o'clock the room was entirely cleared of my fantastic visiters.

-"Since that period, I have felt twice or three times a sensation as if these phantaems were going to re-appear, without however actually seeing any thing.
-The same sensation surprised me just before I drew up this account, whilst I was examining some papers relative to these apparitions, which I had drawn up the rear 1791."
+"Since that period, I have felt, twice or three times, a sensation as if these phantasms were going to reappear, without, however, actually seeing anything.
+The same sensation surprised me just before I drew up this account, while I was examining some papers relative to these apparitions which I had drawn up in the year 1791."